kameronbrooks/nanoscript/README.md

 ```

+*Note: List literals that can be fully determined at compile-time, will be pre-compiled and result in a massive performance increase.*

 ### Set Literals

-Lists can be declared with list literal syntax, similar to javascript
+Sets can be declared with list literal syntax, similar to javascript
 ```javascript
 // nanoscript